Springe09/PyChain-Ledger/README.md

 * Modify the existing `Block` data class to store `Record` data.

-* Add Relevant User Inputs to the Streamlit interface.
+* Add Relevant User Inputs to the **Streamlit** interface.

+  **Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.**

 * Test the PyChain Ledger by Storing Records.